 Susan loves to travel and is excited to be an assessor for the International Guide Dog Federation.
 She is also an avid sports fan, poker player, and student of photography.
 She lives in Portland, Ore. with her partner and their enthusiastic, photogenic Border Collies.

-Kristin is responsible for the staffing, supervision, and training of personnel in the Training Department on GDB's California campus, as well as the California campus Nursing Department and GDB's Apprentice Program.
+Kristin is responsible for the staffing, supervision, and training of personnel in the Training Department on GDB's California campus, as well as the California campus Veterinary and Nursing Departments and GDB's Apprentice Program.
 She also shares dual responsibility with the VP of Training Operations OR for personnel within the Client Services Department and ensures that GDB provides a graduate follow-up program that promotes the useful life and effectiveness of each team.

 Kristin has a BS in Psychobiology with a concentration in Neuroscience from the University of California at Riverside, and always had a strong interest in teaching, coaching, and mentoring as she progressed through college.
 She holds an MA in Special Education, with a concentration in Orientation and Mobility from San Francisco State University.

-Theresa Stern holds a BA in liberal studies from the University of California at Riverside and a master’s degree in special education with an emphasis in blind rehabilitation from San Francisco State University.
-She has worked in the field of blind rehabilitation for over 20 years, including at the Lighthouse for the Blind in San Francisco as a rehabilitation teacher and director of its Enchanted Hills Camp.
+Theresa began her tenure at Guide Dogs for the Blind in 1999 after working in the field of blind rehabilitation for over 25 years, including at the Lighthouse for the Blind in San Francisco as a rehabilitation teacher and director of its Enchanted Hills Camp.
 To meet the growing need for comprehensive access to technology sales and training, she helped to create AccessAbility Inc., an access tech company and served as the low vision products sales manager.